hortonew/Task-Execution-Graphs/README.md

 ## Definitions

-A `task execution order` defines all the tasks as nodes, and their dependent nodes in format `Node:NodeDependencyA,NodeDependendyB`.
+A `task execution order` defines all the tasks as nodes, and their dependent nodes in format `Node:NodeDependencyA,NodeDependencyB`.

 A `task execution group` is a valid ordering or execution plan that if executed from left to right would result in all dependencies being executed first followed by the nodes that rely on them.